rsmith-nl/beammech/README.rst

 the left end of the beam) is 0.

 This solution strategy only allows for two supports, resulting in statically determined cases.
-Statically indetermined cases can be calculated by adding the additional supports as loads, and manipulating them until the deflection at the load points is 0.
+Statically undetermined cases can be calculated by adding the additional supports as loads, and manipulating them until the deflection at the load points is 0.